CancerRxGene/gdsctools/doc/source/data.rst

     all drug names and targets.
 The second reason is that many characteristics such as plate number and drug concentration may be associated with a drug identifier.
 This should be stored in a different table rather than in the name.
-It can then be handled and interpreted using the DRUGDecoder file (see below).
+It can then be handled and interpreted using the DrugDecode file (see below).

 .. note:: column without a name are ignored.
-.. note:: We encourage user to starts the column's name with the prefix
-    **Drug_**.
-However, would you decide to not follow that convention, the IC50 reader will still work.
-Note, however, that if at least one column starts  with **Drug_**, then all other columns will be ignored.
-This can be useful to store IC50s and genomic features in the same file for example.

 .. seealso:: developers should look at the references for more